Direct Loan "Exit" Counseling *Required

 Before you begin the online MPN process, please make sure to have the following information available to you.
 Having the information available prior to the online MPN application will help you complete the process successfully.

-- Your PIN issued to you by the Department of Education.
+- Your FSA ID issued to you by the Department of Education.

 - Your Social Security number